Best Italy Road Trips for Slow Travel

 Length: 1 - 2 weeks

-Where to stay: Borgo Egnazia is one of the loveliest places to stay in Puglia.
-Rooms are spread across 20 hectares in the style of a typical Apulian town.
-Further south in Lecce, the boutique hotel Palazzo Bozzi Corso is like a home away from home.
+Where to stay: Borgo Egnazia is one of Italy’s most luxurious hotels, where the rooms are spread across 20 hectares to resemble a typical Apulian town.
+Further south in Lecce, stay in the old palace turned boutique hotel Palazzo Bozzi Corso.

 Book Your Italian Road Trip Today